RealSycoBak/alpha_blog/README.md

 Rails 8.0.0

-Ensure these versions are installed before running the application.
+Ensure these versions are installed before running the application!

 ## System Dependencies
 PostgreSQL 13 or higher for database management.